 Chicken Broth vs Chicken Stock

 People use these terms interchangeably, and honestly, that’s fine for home cooking.
+When I suggest you use chicken broth in a recipe, you can use this.
 But technically, there is a difference.

 Stock is made primarily from bones with maybe a little meat attached.
 It simmers longer (sometimes up to 24 hours) and has more body because of all that gelatin from the bones.